 - Prestige is more expensive still, with pricing ranging from $22/GB to $18/GB at 10 GBs of data.

 All in all, while not cheap, the pricing is agreeable for what you’re getting.
 Two things that work in Proxydrop’s favor are the fact that its residential IPs never expire and that they don’t impose artificial scarcity.
 In other words, save for perhaps the Prestige proxies, you can come and buy a plan at any time.

-The provider accepts PayPal, credit card, and UnionPay as payment methods.
+The provider accepts PayPal, credit card, Google Pay, and iDeal as payment methods.
 There are no trials and no refunds available, though like many other sneaker proxy providers, Proxydrop regularly organizes giveaways.

 Proxydrop Performance Tests

 ProxyDrop’s performance tests are coming soon.